shyampurk/pubnub-webrtc-parse/README.md

 [Click Here](https://github.com/stephenlb/webrtc-sdk) to go to the GitHub repo of the original app

-This modified extension of the WebRTC application supports Parse based user management deatures in the form of
+This modified extension of the WebRTC application supports Parse based user management features in the form of
  1. User Signup and Login
-2. user logout
+ 1. user logout

 ## Usage ##